Supreme-coder929/Specter_V1/README.md

 Step 1:

+If you have no idea what a enviornment file is I suggest you watch a youtube video about it.
 To make this file work you must make a enviornment variable in the same folder as the script. name it '.env_var' Paste this in it.